 A Solid Base for Business or Home

-Since 2013, major employers have moved to Leawood and in many cases chosen it as their headquarters, including AMC Theatres, Anthem Publishing, Ascend Learning, CARSTAR, Delta Dental, Muller Bressler Brown, Murphy-Hoffman Company, Philadelphia Insurance and SelectQuote.
+Since 2013, major employers have moved to Leawood and in many cases chosen it as their headquarters, including AMC Theatres, Ascend Learning, DEMDACO, Murphy-Hoffman Company, Euronet Worldwide, and Bukaty Companies.
 Diverse professional services and exciting new retailers continue to open or expand across the city as well, many of which you’ll find represented in the Chamber’s Online Member Directory.

-Another mixed-use community (and Chamber member) gaining popularity on the boundary of Leawood and Overland Park, is Prairiefire.
-This exciting new development invites you to shop, dine, catch a movie, bowl or play bocce ball, and even reside next to the Museum at Prairiefire, featuring world-class architecture and exhibitions from the American Museum of Natural History.
-Or browse fresh, worldly groceries at The Fresh Market, just a calming walk through native wetlands to the west.
+Another mixed-use community gaining popularity on the boundary of Leawood and Overland Park is Prairiefire.
+This exciting new development invites you to shop, dine, catch a movie, bowl, or play bocce ball, and even reside next to the Museum at Prairiefire, featuring world-class architecture and exhibitions from the American Museum of Natural History.

 Thanks to the cooperative efforts of the City of Leawood, the Leawood Chamber, area businesses, and its citizens, Leawood, Kansas continues its tradition of “growing with distinction.”